Quick answer: how to tell if my dog has an ear infection

 Dogs

-If your dog keeps shaking their head or scratching one ear, an ear problem may be starting.
-This guide helps you spot common signs early and know when home monitoring is not enough.
+If your dog keeps shaking their head or scratching one ear, an ear infection may be starting.
+This guide helps you spot mild and advanced signs and know when vet care is needed.

 Common clues include repeated head shaking, ear scratching, bad smell from the ear, redness, and discomfort when the ear is touched.
 Some dogs also show dark discharge or seem less playful.